GoogleChrome/developer.chrome.com/site/en/docs/devtools/recorder/reference/index.md

   - performance
 ---

-Discover all the capabilities and options in this comprehensive features reference of the Chrome DevTools **Recorder** panel.
+Discover ways to share user flows, edit them and their steps in this comprehensive features reference of the Chrome DevTools **Recorder** panel.

 To learn the basics of working with the **Recorder** panel, see [Record, replay, and measure user flows](/docs/devtools/recorder/).

 ## Edit user flows {: #edit-flows }

-Let's walk through the options to edit the user flows.

 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/gRr2bASlwPtTFFbXnqeM.png", alt="DevTools Recorder panel has a drop-down menu in the header which allows you to select a user flow to edit", width="800", height="500" %}